tercsam/hashcrack/README.md

 Hash Cracker App
 Overview

 Hash Cracker App is a simple, cross-platform tool for cracking hashed passwords using Dictionary and Brute Force attacks.
-The app automatically detects the hash type (MD5, SHA1, SHA256, or SHA512) based on the hash length.
+The app automatically detects the hash type (MD5, SHA1, SHA256, or SHA512) based on the hash features.

 Key Features